Skip to Main Content

 Being more specific: phrase and proximity searching

-Sometimes your search may contain common words (i.e. development, communication) which will retrieve too many irrelevant records, even when using an AND search.
-On many databases, including Google, to look for a specific phrase, use inverted commas:
+Sometimes your search may contain common words (i.e. development, communication) which will retrieve too many irrelevant records, even when using an 'AND' search.
+On many databases, including Google, to look for a specific phrase, use quotation marks:

 • "agricultural development"